-SEC Amendment B - 6.
-The annual fee for maintenance of a stationary source for the fiscal year during which an anew operating permit or an anew operating permit to construct is issued for the stationary source is included in the fee for the operating permit or operating permit to construct. - [10.]
-7. Except as otherwise provided in this section, the fees relating to emission reduction credits are as follows: - → An applicant must pay the entire fee when the applicant submits an application or request to the Director.
+- → An applicant must pay the entire fee when the applicant submits an application or request to the Director.
 A fee may be assessed only once for each application or request regardless of the number of emission reduction credits contained within the application or request. - [11.]
-8. Except as otherwise provided in this section, the fee for the technical review of the emission units for a stationary source to determine if the stationary source is a Class II source for which an application must be submitted is \$1,000.

-- 9. For the fiscal year beginning on July 1, 2009, and for each fiscal year thereafter, the Director shall: - (a) [Increase the dollar per ton emissions rate that is used to calculate the annual fee based on emissions by an amount that is equal to 2 percent of the dollar per ton emissions rate for the immediately preceding fiscal year; - (b)] Increase the annual fee for maintenance of a stationary source by an amount that is equal to 2 percent of the annual fee for maintenance of the stationary source for the immediately preceding fiscal year; and - [(c)] (b) Increase each fee required by subsection [10] 7 by an amount that is equal to 2 percent of the fee for the immediately preceding fiscal year. - → The Director may, during any fiscal year, suspend an increase in a rate or fee specified in this subsection. - [12.]
-10. The State Department of Conservation and Natural Resources shall collect all fees required pursuant to [subsections 5 and 7] subsection 4 not later than July 1 of each year. - [13.]
-11. Except as otherwise provided in this subsection, the owner or operator of a source who does not pay his or her annual fee installments within 30 days after the date on which payment becomes due will be assessed a late penalty in the amount of 25 percent of the amount of the fees due.
+9. Except as otherwise provided in this section, the fee for the technical review of the emission units for a stationary source to determine if the stationary source is a Class II source for which an application must be submitted is \$1,000. - 10.
+For the fiscal year beginning on July 1, 2009, and for each fiscal year thereafter, the Director shall: - (a) [Increase the dollar per ton emissions rate that is used to calculate the annual fee based on emissions by an amount that is equal to 2 percent of the dollar per ton emissions rate for the immediately preceding fiscal year; - (b) Increase the annual fee for maintenance of a stationary source by an amount that is equal to 2 percent of the annual fee for maintenance of the stationary source for the immediately preceding fiscal year; and - [(e)] (b) Increase each fee required by subsection [10] 8 by an amount that is equal to 2 percent of the fee for the immediately preceding fiscal year. - → The Director may, during any fiscal year, suspend an increase in a rate or fee specified in this subsection. - [12.]
+11. The State Department of Conservation and Natural Resources shall collect all fees required pursuant to [subsections 5 and 7] subsection 4 not later than July 1 of each year. - [13.]
+12. Except as otherwise provided in this subsection, the owner or operator of a source who does not pay his or her annual fee installments within 30 days after the date on which payment becomes due will be assessed a late penalty in the amount of 25 percent of the amount of the fees due.
 The late fee must be paid in addition to the annual fees.
 The late penalty set forth in this subsection does not apply if, at the time that the late fee would otherwise be assessed, the owner or operator is in negotiations with the Director concerning his or her annual fees.